-The back-up lamps are located in the rear bumper.
+The back-up lamps are located in the applique on the rear of the trunk lid.

-- 1. Open the trunk. - 2.
-Remove the two screws. - 3.
-Pull the assembly from the body of the vehicle. - 4.
-To remove a socket, turn the socket counterclockwise and pull it out. - 5.
+- Open the trunk. - 2.
+Remove the nine wing nuts. - 3.
+Pull the rear trunk applique away from the vehicle. - To remove a socket press the tab, turn the socket counterclockwise and pull it out. - 5.
 Pull the old bulb out.
-Do not twist it. - 6.
-Push the new bulb into the socket. - 7.
-Push the socket back into the assembly.
-Tighten the socket by turning it clockwise. - 8.
-Reinstall the assembly with the two screws.
+Do not twist it. - Push the new bulb into the socket. - Reinstall the socket in the assembly.
+Tighten the socket by turning it clockwise. - Reinstall the applique and the nine wing nuts.